Pharmacy Transition of Care Policies for Bayou Health Plans Available Online

 Clarification Regarding 30-day Pharmacy Contracting Grace Period

-While each health plan's PBM has an existing commercial network in Louisiana, DHH has required that the health plans secure proactive agreement from these pharmacies to participate in their Medicaid network.
-In order to ensure a smooth transition, DHH allowed a 30-day grace period for pharmacies to review contracts and sign amendments while still being able to fill prescriptions under the Medicaid terms of that health plan.
+While each health plan's PBM has an existing commercial network in Louisiana, LDH has required that the health plans secure proactive agreement from these pharmacies to participate in their Medicaid network.
+In order to ensure a smooth transition, LDH allowed a 30-day grace period for pharmacies to review contracts and sign amendments while still being able to fill prescriptions under the Medicaid terms of that health plan.

 Providers have until Friday, Nov.
 30, to return their signed amendments or contracts to the health plan in order to be considered an in-network provider going forward.
 Any providers who do not have a signed contract or amendment by Nov.
 30 will be considered out of network for the respective health plans as of Dec.
 15. This will allow an adequate amount of time for health plans to notify their members of any network changes that may affect them.